 This course features comprehensive, applications-based coverage of all aspects of developing, opening, and running a food operation in the capacity of management and/or owner.
+Prerequisites: CULA-165, CULA-166

-CULA-267 Purchasing/Cost Controls
+CULA-267 Purchasing/Cost Controls 3 Credits

 This course addresses the fundamentals of selection, procurement, storage, receiving, and cost controls used by food service establishments.
 Principles of purchasing and management cost controls will be examined for their effect on profitability of food service operations.
-Prerequisites: CULA-165, CULA-166 reviewed.